-The trainer presents the following scenario to experienced teachers: imagine that you are tasked with preparing a programme for the induction of beginning teachers what would you do?
-What would your ideal programme look like.
+The trainer presents the following scenario to teacher mentor: imagine that you are tasked with preparing a programme for the induction of a teacher mentee what would you do?
+What would your ideal programme look like?
 Do not think about content at this point.
 Start by thinking about what the necessary elements would look like.
 Some potentially leading questions: